TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                    NOTE: When you use these Net Worth formulas, it is not necessary to configure any other settings on the row unless you plan to use the result of the row in conjunction with the formula.
+                         - i.e. you can just use the formula 'nw() @nothis'

                    NOTE: if you can dream up any additional functions to be added, or if any formulas/functions do not work properly for you, please contact the author